Skip to content

 1

-• Turn off the vacuum and plug it out.
+• Turn off the vacuum and unplug it from the electrical outlet.

-• Hold the wand using one hand and pull the handle with another hand.
-It should make a clicking noise to detach from its place.
+• Grip the wand with one hand and pull the handle upward with the other hand.
+A clicking sound indicates successful detachment.

 2

-• After detaching the handle, unplug the hose from the connector from the back of the canister using your hand.
+• After detaching the handle, grasp the hose connector at the rear of the canister and pull firmly to disconnect.

-• Take a screwdriver and detach the 5 screws from the handle that holds the hose.
+• Use a Phillips #2 screwdriver to remove the 5 screws from the hose clamp collar on the handle.

-• Use the screwdriver on the gap of the ring piece and hold it there.
-Then, grab another screwdriver to drag out the ring piece from the handle bottom part.
-Use slight pressure to remove it.
+• Insert the screwdriver blade into the gap of the retaining ring and hold steady.
+Use a second screwdriver to pry the ring free from the handle bottom using controlled pressure.

-• Detach the hose from the handle using a screwdriver.
+• Detach the hose from the handle by pulling the cuff free from the barbed fitting.

 3

-• Take out the handle and hose from the vacuum.
+• Remove the handle and hose from the vacuum body.

-• Pull out the tab of the accessory holder with the groove.
-Slide the holder up from the wand and store it.
+• Locate the accessory holder tab with the groove and pull it outward.
+Slide the holder upward along the wand to detach.

 4

-• Detach the handle and hose from the vacuum.
+• Detach the handle and hose from the vacuum body.

 5

-• Lift up the brush roll by holding the 2 slots on the left and right sides.
-This is how to remove roller brushes from Shark Vacuum.
+• Lift the brush roll straight up by gripping the slots on both the left and right sides of the brush roll assembly.

-• Then, lift the rotating brush upward to detach it.
+• Pull the rotating brush upward to disconnect it from the drive hub.

 6